South Thailand is an oasis of pleasure, hidden marvels, palm-fringed beaches and Islands where one could simply lose one’s self.

 KOH WUA TA LAP (Sleeping Cow Island)

-It’s the second largest island and with five awe inspiring viewpoints theirs great opportunity to get that perfect selfie.
+It’s the second-largest island and with five awe-inspiring viewpoints theirs a great opportunity to get that perfect selfie.

 KOH MAE KOH (Mother Island)